 We are a clinical-stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
-We were incorporated and commenced operations in 2015, have no products approved for commercial sale and have not generated any revenue.
+We were incorporated and commenced operations in 2015, have no products approved for commercial sale and have not generated any revenue from product sales, licenses or collaborations.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, identifying and developing potential product candidates and conducting preclinical and clinical trials of our product candidates, including a Phase 1 clinical trial of ALX148.
+Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, identifying and developing potential product candidates and conducting preclinical and clinical trials of our product candidates, including Phase 1 and Phase 2 clinical trials of evorpacept.
 We have not yet demonstrated our ability to successfully complete any large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale drug or arrange for a third party to do so on our behalf or conduct sales and marketing activities.
 As a result, it may be more difficult for you to accurately predict our likelihood of success and viability than it could be if we had a longer operating history.
 In addition, as a business with a limited operating history, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors and risks frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields.
 We also may need to transition from a company with a research focus to a company capable of supporting commercial activities.
 We have not yet demonstrated an ability to successfully overcome such risks and difficulties or to make such a transition.
 If we do not adequately address these risks and difficulties or successfully make such a transition, our business will suffer.